-Incorporating email marketing into your existing B2B marketing strategy is a great way to reach new audiences, generate leads and move them down the sales funnel.
-Beyond sales, email marketing can help your business build a lasting relationship with existing clients, inform them of what you have been up to, and draw more interest for the products or services that you are providing.
+Email marketing is a great way to reach new audiences, generate leads and move them down the sales funnel.
+Beyond sales, email marketing can help your business attract new prospects and build long lasting relationships with existing clients.

 It’s a marketing channel that provides a high rate of return on your investment.
 A study done by DMA found that for every $1 spent on email marketing, the average return is $42.

 Once you’ve decided on your email service provider, the next step to creating a successful B2B email marketing strategy would be to determine your target audience.

 Are you in the business of selling a SaaS service or are you selling physical products?
 Do you know who the decision-makers are that would be interested in your products and who has the buying power to ultimately make that call?

 If not, you would first want to build out your ideal buyer personas.
 When creating your buyer personas, some things to consider are customer demographics, behavior patterns, motivations, and goals.
 This can be done by identifying your current clients and finding similarities between them.

 You can apply the same principle to find companies you’d be interested in courting.
 Are you targeting only small businesses or large enterprises?
 Is your product relatively costly to implement?
 Is your product geared towards developers or accountants?
 Determining which audiences to target is the most important step in the whole process.